Baylor vs. Texas Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas Tech Stats and Trends

-- This year, the Red Raiders are winless ATS when entering a game as an underdog of 14.5 points or more.
+- This season, the Red Raiders are winless ATS when entering a game as an underdog of 14 points or more.

-- Texas Tech has gone over the point total in 45.5% of its opportunities this year (five times in 11 games with a set point total).

-- Texas Tech is 5-4-1 against the spread and 6-4 overall when the team puts up more than 19.0 points.
+- Texas Tech is 5-4-1 against the spread and 6-4 overall in games when it puts up more than 19.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.